 What were the adjusted checks during the temporary COVID19 pandemic measures?

 The Home Office extended remote adjusted pandemic checks until 30 September 2022.
 These have now ended.

-The Home Office confirmed that sponsors will not be required to conduct retrospective right to work checks on those employees who had their right to work checked under the temporary COVID-19 procedure between 30 March 2020 and 30 September 2022 provided such checks were conducted fully in accordance with this procedure.
+The Home Office have confirmed that sponsors are not required to conduct retrospective right to work checks on those employees who had their right to work checked under the temporary COVID-19 procedure between 30 March 2020 and 30 September 2022 provided such checks were conducted fully in accordance with this procedure.

 When conducting a right to work check during the temporary COVID-19 measures, employers were able to follow the three steps listed below: